5 Sources

 1

 .
-The move represents what Francis deSouza, COO and president of security products at Google Cloud, describes as a fundamental shift: "We have moved from a human-led defense strategy, to a human-in-the-loop defense strategy, to an AI-led defense strategy that's overseen by humans"2
+Francis deSouza, COO and president of security products at Google Cloud, articulated the transformation clearly: "It is very clear that we have moved from a human-led defense strategy, to a human-in-the-loop defense strategy, to an AI-led defense strategy that's overseen by humans"2

 .